 With this delicious four-ingredient tomato soup, you know what healthy ingredients you’re adding!

 To make the tomatoes easy to peel, score them well, then place them in boiling water for a few seconds.
 If you struggle to get the skin off them the first time, plunge them again, the skin should slide straight off.

 If you’re short of time, you will need to make sure you grill the peppers until the skin is nearly black.
 Grilling them enables you to peel the skin off easily.

 Don’t waste time chopping and peeling the garlic.
 Get a garlic press that does both jobs in a fraction of the time.
 Crushed garlic also adds more flavor to the dish.
 I like this one from good grips.

-Don’t be tempted to skip peeling the skin from the tomatoes and peppers, it’s worth the extra effort to get a really delicious smooth soup.
+Don’t be tempted to skip peeling the skin from the tomatoes and peppers.
+It’s worth the extra effort to get a delicious smooth soup.

-This is one of the best kid friendly soups to serve on a cold winters day with dumplings.
-You could substitute the chicken for Quorn for a vegetarian kids soup.
-If you’re short on time or out at work all day, this kid friendly soup can be made in the slow cooker with a little bit of tweaking!
-For the best results try to use homemade stock as you can control the amount of salt you use, often stock cubes have a high salt content.
+Chicken noodle soup is one of the best kid-friendly soups to serve with dumplings on a cold winter’s day You could substitute the chicken for Quorn for a vegetarian soup.
+If you’re short on time or at work all day, you can make this kid-friendly soup in the slow cooker with a little bit of tweaking!
+For the best results, try to use homemade stock, to control the salt intake.
+Often stock cubes have a high salt content.